Shun456789/Flood-Risk-Analysis-Tool/docs/function_docs.md

 ## 4. `pdfdocument.py`

 ### **`PDFDocument` Class**
-A class for generating PDF reports with flood risk maps and textual descriptions.
+A class for generating PDF reports with flood risk maps and descriptions.

 #### **Methods**

 #### **`__init__(self, file_path, title="Document", author="Author")`**
 Initializes a `PDFDocument` object.

-- `file_path` (`str`): Output file path for the generated PDF.
+- `file_path` (`str`): Output file path for the created PDF.
 - `title` (`str`): Title of the document.
 - `author` (`str`): Author of the document.